dapr/docs/daprdocs/content/en/reference/errors/_index.md

 ### Richer gRPC Error Model

-The richer error model enhances the standard model by providing additional context and details about the error.
-This model includes the standard error code and message, along with a `Details` section that can contain various types of information, such as `ErrorInfo`, `ResourceInfo`, and `BadRequest` details.
+The [Richer gRPC error model](https://grpc.io/docs/guides/error/#richer-error-model) extends the standard error model by providing additional context and details about the error.
+This model includes the standard error `code` and `message`, along with a `details` section that can contain various types of information, such as `ErrorInfo`, `ResourceInfo`, and `BadRequest` details.

 **Example of a Richer gRPC Error Response:**